John-Brandon/MakahGW/README.md

 ## Shell scripting:

 1. DOS batch files have been ported to Bash scripts (running under Mac OS 10.11.6).
-2. See Examples from the command line, below.
+2. See "Examples from the command line", below.

 ## GNU Make(file):

 1. Previously, the original set of Fortran code files were compiled using F2-gup2.FOR, which simply contains a list of "INCLUDE" statements for each \*.FOR file to be compiled into the executable.

 2. As an alternative to the use of "INCLUDE" statements, see the `Makefile`.
 This uses a "MODULAR" approach to compiling, wherein, each \*.FOR code file is compiled first into an object \*.o file.
 The object files are then linked during the step of compiling the executable.
 Compiling individual object files can take advantage of GNU Make's strengths, i.e. only modified code files are recompiled when linking the executable.
 In contrast, the "Include" approach compiles the entire file set indiscriminantly.
      1. An option has been added to the `Makefile` to run individual trials with the `make run` command.
+     2. See "Examples from the command line" below for an example of compiling with the `make` command in Bash.

 ## JB's Dev Environment:
 1. OS: Mac OS X El Cap.